RosaRojacr/YesManTest/README.md

 ## The Fix

 LoRA fine-tuning on sycophancy resistance data dropped capitulation from 91% to 31%.
-Adding DPO training on adversarial preference pairs extracted from the benchmark itself pushed it further — **capitulation fell to 18%, and the model held firm on 75% of questions through all 14 pressure levels.**
+Adding DPO training on adversarial preference pairs extracted from the benchmark itself pushed it further: **capitulation fell to 18%, and the model held firm on 75% of questions through all 14 pressure levels.**

 <!-- Place four_way_comparison.png in your graphs/ folder -->
 ![Four-Way Comparison](graphs/four_way_comparison.png)